 - Large font size.

-The best headline to use is “Free Report Reveals How To ______”
+I’ve had great success using a headline like “Free Report Reveals How To ______”

 The word “free” is the most powerful word in sales/marketing.